LightSys/centrallix/centrallix-sysdoc/similarity.md

 int exp_fn_similarity(pExpression tree, pParamObjects objlist, pExpression i0, pExpression i1, pExpression i2)
 ```
 Returns a value between 0.0 (completely different) and 1.0 (complete match) reflecting the similarity between the value passed in to i0 and the value passed in to i1.

+## Future Implementation Ideas

+### Inverse Document Frequency (IDF)
+In text mining, the most common metric to use in the cosine similarity function is the [TF x IDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) metric.
+Our approach uses only TF (term frequency).
+Inverse document frequency calculates a weighting factor for each character.
+This could increase precision a small amount by weighting characters that appear on many records as less important in distinguishing matches, and weighting characters that appear on only certain records as more important.
+IDF could be calculated by iterating through the entire partner dataset each time.
+Alternatively, it might be interesting to use the relative frequency of each letter used in the English language on [Wikipedia](https://en.wikipedia.org/wiki/Letter_frequency).